generdio/ourdream-ai-chat-exporter/README.md

   - [Inner Dialogue]: Character's inner thoughts (e.g., "Inner Dialogue: ...").
 - **Copy to Clipboard**: One-click copy of the formatted chat text via the popup.
 - **Download as File**: Save the chat as a .txt file directly from the popup.
+- **User Message Counter**: Displays the total number of messages you (the user) have sent in the current chat.
+The count appears automatically in the popup as soon as it opens (when the extension is enabled).
 - **Domain Toggle**: Enable/disable the extension specifically for ourdream.ai domains to avoid running on unrelated pages.
 - **Debug Logging**: Popup includes a debug console for troubleshooting.
 - **Privacy-Focused**: No data collection; runs locally.
 Only activates on matching domains.

-The extension is built for simplicity and works on Chrome/Opera.
+The extension is built for simplicity and works on Chrome/Opera Gx.

 ## Installation Steps
 This extension is loaded as an unpacked extension in developer mode.
 Follow these steps to add it to Chrome (or compatible browsers like Opera):